DavidMStraub/inspiretools/README.md

 # INSPIRE tools

-This Python 3 package provides two sciprts, `auxtobib` and `auxtoxml`, which take a LaTeX `.aux` file as input.
+This Python 3 package provides two scripts, `auxtobib` and `auxtoxml`, which take a LaTeX `.aux` file as input.
 `auxtobib` fetches the `bibtex` entries for all the articles cited in the document from [INSPIRE](http://inspirehep.net/). `auxtoxml` return an XML file containing the titles of the articles.